 What you need before you register a trust with HMRC

 Getting the right information together first makes the online process far quicker and reduces costly errors.
-Gather core documents and check names and dates against the deed before you start.
+Gather your core documents and check all names, dates and details against the trust deed before you start the TRS registration.

 Core details HMRC expects